oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * add Paul's affiliation
 * add feedback from Dan Moore
 * change JSON Status List structure to only contain JSON object
+* relax the accept header from must to should

 -11